Worcester Sixth Form College: Admissions

-It is situated in Red Hill, next-door to Worcestershire County Hall and south of Worcester Woods Country Park.
-It is just over a mile north of junction 7 of the M5, accessed via the A44 and A4440.
-New College Worcester, a school for the blind, is nearby to the south.
-Worcester's running track at the Nunnery Wood Sports Complex is behind the college and Nunnery Wood High School.
-DEFRA have a large site south of the college.
+The College currently has approximately 1750 students enrolled.
+The majority of students are full-time and are enrolled on A Level, Applied or T Level courses.
+Thirty-four A Level subjects are presently offered along with Applied programmes in Business, Criminology, Engineering, Health and Social Care, Law, IT, and Sport & Exercise Science.
+In January 2023, an Ofsted inspection confirmed that the College continues to be a Good provider.

+In September 2014, work was completed on a Science Centre, with a £3 million extension completed in September 2023.

 History

 Grammar school

 As the City of Worcester Grammar School for Girls, it was situated on Sansome Walk in the centre of Worcester.
 This has now become flats.
 It started in 1908 as the Worcester Secondary School for Girls, which moved into new buildings on 2 November 1910, and moved again in 1929 to a site in Barbourne.
 It became the City of Worcester Grammar School for Girls in September 1945.
 In September 1962 it moved to the Spetchley Road site.

 Royal Grammar School Worcester was the analogous boys' school, and was partly maintained by Hereford and Worcester until 1983 when it became completely independent.
 Due to the boys' school becoming independent, the LEA proposed changes to its education policy (under a Conservative government) during 1982 to create a 'super' co-educational grammar school on the girls' school site to educate 125 boys and girls (potentially) from the whole of Hereford and Worcester.
 Sir Keith Joseph had doubts about the scheme.
 The grammar school closed in 1983.